Child benefit: Family allowance

-The Luxembourg Government, through the Caisse pour l'avenir des enfants (Children's Future Fund), pays €271.66 per month per child.
+The government, through the Caisse pour l'avenir des enfants (Children's Future Fund), pays €299.86 per month per child.
 The allowance is universal and is not means-tested.

-When a child turns 6 years old, the amount increases to €292.19 per month.
+When a child is 6 years old, the amount increases to €322.53 per month.

-When a child turns 12 years old, the amount increases to €322.91 per month.
+When a child is 12 years old, the amount increases to €356.43 per month.

-The family allowance is paid until the child turns 18, unless they continue in education, in which case it is paid until the adult child ceases being enrolled at an educational institution or turns 25 years old, whichever comes first.
+The family allowance is paid until the child is 18, unless they continue in education, in which case it is paid until the adult child ceases being enrolled at an educational institution or is 25 years old, whichever happens first.

 Supplement for disabled children

 The family allowance amount is increased by €200 per month for children who have a permanent disability causing them to lose at least 50% of their physical or mental capacity in comparison to a child of the same age with no disabilities.

 Back-to-school allowance

 In addition to the family allowance, a lump-sum back-to-school allowance is paid once a year in August for every child aged 6 or over enrolled at a primary or secondary school or college.

 The allowance is €115 every August per child over 6 years old and under 12 years old.

 The allowance is €235 every August per child over 12 years old until their schooling comes to an end.